Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge: Experiments and Discussion

 In this study, to make a fair comparison with other methods, we used the BLUE CHEMPROT dataset provided by \citep{peng-etal-2019-transfer} to evaluate our proposed model.
 More detailed descriptions of the CHEMPROT dataset are provided in Supplementary Material: \emph{CHEMPROT Dataset}.
 The only difference between our instance with Peng's is that we replaced the corresponding chemical and gene mentions with '@CHEMPROT\$' and '@GENE\$', respectively.
 For example, as shown in Figure 1, the fourth instance is processed as "PEA was a potent and full agonist at each species of @\emph{CHEMICAL}\$, whereas @\emph{GENE}\$ was a full agonist for the rodent TAAR1s but was a partial agonist at h-rChTAAR1." in Peng's instance, but the instance is more reasonable to be processed into our instance "PEA was a potent and full agonist at each species of @\emph{GENE}\$, whereas @\emph{CHEMICAL}\$ was a full agonist for the rodent TAAR1s but was a partial agonist at h-rChTAAR1.".
 The statistics of evaluated CPR types in the CHEMPROT dataset are illustrated in Table 1.

 In the experiments, we employed the PyTorch (https://pytorch.org/) framework to implement our proposed model.
 For the BERT model, we used the BERT$_{\!B\!A\!S\!E}$ pre-trained on PubMed provided by \citep{peng-etal-2019-transfer}.
 The performance of other BERTs was also tested, but no better performance was achieved.
-The results are provided in Supplementary Material: \emph{Performance of BERTs}.
-We used the training set to train our proposed model and utilized the development set to choose the appropriate hyper-parameters.
+The details are provided in Supplementary Material: \emph{Performance on Different BERTs}.
+We used the training set to train our proposed model and the development set to choose the appropriate hyper-parameters.
 The test set was only used to evaluate the model.
 The hyper-parameter settings are consistent throughout this study, and the details are provided in Supplementary Material: \emph{Hyper-parameter Settings}.
-Because most existing methods used precision, recall and F1-score as metrics, we evaluated our proposed model in the same way.
-The formula is: $F$-$score$ = 2$PR$$/$($P+R$), where $P$ denotes the precision and $R$ denotes the recall, respectively.
+As most existing methods do, we use the precision (P), recall (R) and F1-score (F1) as metrics.
+The formula is: $F1$ = 2$PR$$/$($P+R$).